turingschool/curriculum-site/module3/projects/take_home/rubric.md

 - re-implements standard library functions, rather than using what is available.
 - provides a finished output that has the appearance of being bolted together, rather than being coherently designed.
 - builds abstractions, but are rigid or resistant to change.
+- makes inconsistent decisions in their code (ex: sometimes destructuring props, but not always).

 #### Strong Don’t Hire